inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/204-qgis-plugin.rst

 3. This displays a list of plugins that have already been downloaded and can be activated.
-To enable a plugin, check the box next to it in this menu and press :guilabel:`OK`.
+To enable a plugin, check the box next to it in this menu and click :guilabel:`OK`.
 For now, let’s leave all the plugins as they are.
    We’re going to download and activate a new plugin in the next section.

 .. image:: /static/training/beginner/qgis-inasafe/image44.*